-(1) Represents the aggregate dollar value that would have been realized if the Options or SARs that vested during the year had been exercised or redeemed, as applicable, on the vesting date.

-(2) This represents DSUs.
-The value of share-based awards that vested during the year was calculated using the closing price of common shares on the vesting date on the TSX.
+- Represents the aggregate dollar value that would have been realized if the Options or SARs that vested during the year had been exercised or redeemed, as applicable, on the vesting date. - (2) This represents RSUs and DSUs.
+The value of share-based awards that vested during the year was calculated using the closing price of common shares on the vesting date on the TSX. - (3) Messrs.
+Mitchelson and Sittler terms as directors ended at the June 11, 2015 Meeting.